 The RTMA (De Pondeca et al 2011, Pondeca et al 2015) is an hourly updated, 2-dimensional variational analysis of surface sensible weather fields.
-The system operates with a horizontal grid-spacing of 2.5 km, and is disseminated to users via FTP and the AWIPS Satellite Broadcast Network (SBN) with a latency of 55 min.
+The system operates with a horizontal grid-spacing of 2.5 km for all domains except Alaska (3 km) and Puerto Rico (1.25 km), and is disseminated to users via FTP and the AWIPS Satellite Broadcast Network (SBN) with a latency of 55 min.
 RTMA produces analyses for CONUS, Hawaii, Alaska, Puerto Rico, and Guam (see Figure 1).
 The CONUS background (first-guess) field is derived from a terrain-dependent, downscaled blend of the hourly updated 3-km operational High-Resolution Rapid Refresh (HRRR; Alexander et al. 2015) model and the 3-km inner nest of the North American Mesoscale model (NAM; Rogers et al. 2017).
 First-guess fields for AK are derived from downscaled and blended forecasts from the NAM AK nest and the 3-km Alaska-HRRR.
 Hawaii and Puerto Rico domains utilize the NAM's Hawaii and Puerto Rico downscaled 3-km nests, respectively.
 Finally, the RTMA uses downscaled GFS output to serve as the background for the Guam domain.
 Output fields include standard surface fields: 2-m temperature and dew point, 10-m wind and gust, visibility, cloud cover, ceiling, surface pressure, and precipitation.

 The precipitation analysis is mapped from the 1km radar-only MRMS ConUS QPE.